Eureka chiropractor accused of defrauding Medicare

 Mid-level providers — those licensed to provide non-chiropractic medical services — were required to consult at least once a month with three collaborating physicians who are mentioned in the indictment.
 The mid-level providers could see patients but not bill for the physician or claim that service provided by the mid-level provider had been performed by the physician.

-Two counts of obstruction of a federal audit refer to the November '18 audit as well as a December '19 communication with an auditor.
-Prosecutors say Musselman tried to influence, obstruct and impede the contracting group that audited the business after it received more than $100,000 from Medicaid during 2018.

-Federal Bureau of Investigation (FBI) agents had a court authorized visit of the Eureka practice on Oct.
-19, '21.

-The federal law-enforcement effort happened Tuesday at Preferred Care Medical Center, located at 1932 S. Main St.
+The federal law-enforcement effort happened Tuesday at Preferred Care Medical Center, 1932 S. Main St.

 Rebecca Cramblit, a spokeswoman for the FBI office in Springfield, confirmed the visit took place.
 A court authorized it, she stated, but she would not provide additional details.

-When contacted Wednesday, the Woodford County Sheriff's Office indicated it was not involved in the operation and questions should be directed to the FBI.
+When contacted Wednesday, the Woodford County Sheriff's Office stated it wasn't involved in the operation and questions should be directed to the FBI.

 A message was left with Preferred Care officials.
-According to its website, the medical practice specializes in chiropractic care.
+The medical practice specializes in chiropractic care, according to its website.

+FBI agents had a court authorized visit of the Eureka practice on Oct.
+19, 2021.

-FBI agents investigate a crime only if there is reason to believe it violated federal law.
-The FBI is the primary agency for investigating health-care fraud, as well as for federal and private insurance programs.
+FBI agents investigate a crime only if there is reason to believe it violated federal law, according to the agency.
+The FBI is the primary agency for investigating health-care fraud, for federal and private insurance programs.

 The Eureka office of Preferred Care is the only remnant of what was a five-facility organization.
-An office was located in the Junction City Shopping Center in Peoria.
-Other offices also were located in El Paso, Metamora and Roanoke.
+An office was located in the Junction City shopping center in Peoria.
+Offices also were located in Roanoke, El Paso and in Metamora.